andycroll/andycroll.com/_posts/2019/2019-02-24-secure-your-staging-environment-with-basic-auth.md

 You could set up a more sophisticated solution by using a combination of HTTP authorisation and some sort of admin user privileges, or even limiting access by location or via a VPN.

+You could also implement a similar approach at the `rack` middleware level which sits fully outside of your Rails code.

-However, basic HTTP authentication is a fast, simple way to limit access and while maintaining parity of behaviour between your staging and production environments.
+However, basic HTTP authentication in the `ApplicationController` is a fast, simple way to limit access while maintaining parity of behaviour between your staging and production environments.

 ### Thanks…

-…to [Dan](https://twitter.com/dannyguk) for the succinct syntax used in this issue, I’d been using something slightly more long-winded.
+…to [Dan](https://twitter.com/dannyguk) for the succinct syntax used in this issue.
+I’d been using something slightly more long-winded.